-Just because you need a probate bond in California does not mean you do not trust the executor, administrator or personal representative.
+Just because you need a probate bond in California does not mean you do not trust the executor, administrator, or personal representative.
 However, having that insurance mechanism in place can ease everyone’s mind.
 A People’s Choice can help you navigate the process without adding the cost of an attorney into the equation.

 Get help filing a California Probate!